rselkirk/shuttleshare/README.md

-This web app is currently under construction!
+This web app is currently under construction and the in-progress version is currently deployed at https://shuttleshare.herokuapp.com/

 ### About Shuttleshare